Black History Month Lesson Plan: 14 Ideas for 2026

 Guiding Principles for an Inclusive Black History Month Lesson Plan

-Do: Center Black Voices and Perspectives
+Center Black Voices and Perspectives

 Always prioritize primary sources and narratives from Black individuals.
 This includes diaries, letters, speeches, autobiographies, and art.
 Let the people who lived the history tell their own stories.

-Don’t: Focus Only on Slavery and the Civil Rights Movement
+Go Beyond Slavery and the Civil Rights Movement

 While essential topics, limiting Black history to these two periods is a disservice.
-A 2015 study by the National Museum of African American History and Culture found that U.S. history classes often spend only 8 to 9 percent of time on Black history.
+A study by the National Museum of African American History and Culture found that U.S. history classes often spend only 8 to 9 percent of time on Black history.
 Broaden your scope to include Black excellence in science, the arts, entrepreneurship, and politics throughout history.

-Do: Connect History to the Present
+Connect History to the Present

 Help students understand how historical events continue to shape contemporary society.
 Discuss the legacy of policies, the evolution of social movements, and the ongoing pursuit of equality.
 A well crafted Black History Month lesson plan should build bridges between yesterday and today.